Bedrock-OSS/bedrock-wiki/docs/scripting/custom-commands.md

 import { CommandPermissionLevel, CustomCommandParamType, CustomCommandStatus, system, Player } from "@minecraft/server";

 system.beforeEvents.startup.subscribe(({ customCommandRegistry }) => {
-    // Register the custom command
     customCommandRegistry.registerCommand(
         {
             name: "wiki:heal",
-            description: "commands.wiki:heal.description",
+            description: "Restore your health to the default value.",
             permissionLevel: CommandPermissionLevel.Any,
-            cheatsRequired: false,
+            cheatsRequired: false
-            mandatoryParameters: [],
         },
         (origin) => {
-            const source = origin.initiator || origin.sourceEntity;
+            const source = origin.initiator ?? origin.sourceEntity;

-            // Only allow players to use this command if (!(source instanceof Player))
+            // Only allow players to use this command (or NPCs, treating the initiator as the player executing the command) if (!(source instanceof Player)) {
                 return {
                     status: CustomCommandStatus.Failure,
-                    message: "This command can only be used by player.", };
+                    message: "This command can only be executed by players.", };

-            // Heal player
+            }

-            system.run(() => source.getComponent("health").resetToDefaultValue());
+            // Escape read-only mode to heal the player system.run(() => source.getComponent("health").resetToDefaultValue());

             return {